Two subtle problems with over-representation analysis

 Exploring sensitivity in real RNA-seq data

-To understand whether FCS has better sensitivity than ORA in a real setting, we conducted a systematic downsampling of a gene expression dataset cosisting of normal and tumor samples of 37 lung cancer patients.
-In the full set of patient samples, fora (ORA) yielded 375 significantly differentially regulated Reactomes, while fgsea (FCS) gave 470 (FDR<0.05).
+To understand whether FCS has better sensitivity than ORA in a real setting, we conducted a systematic downsampling of a gene expression dataset consisting of normal and tumour samples of 37 lung cancer patients.
+In the full set of patient samples, fora (ORA) yielded 375 significantly differentially regulated Reactomes, while fgsea (FCS) gave 480 (FDR<0.05).
 Fgsea yielded consistently more significant pathways than fora in downsampled data (Figure 4A).
 Fgsea also identified a larger proportion of pathways in downsampled data compared to fora.
-For example at a sample size of 5, fgsea identified 74.5% of pathways from the full set as compared to 41.5% for fora, confirming better recall for FCS over ORA.
+For example at a sample size of 5, fgsea identified 73.3% (median) of pathways from the full set as compared to 41.5% for fora, confirming better recall for FCS over ORA.
 It was noted that fgsea identified more pathways in downsampled data that were inconsistent with the full dataset as compared to fora (Figure 4B).
 However, inconsistent pathways were a smaller proportion of all findings for fgsea as compared to fora (Figure 4C), indicating an overall lower false positive rate for FCS compared to ORA methods.

 Discussion